nbossard/packlist/README.md

 ![One tab screenshot](./pub/res_pub/latest/en/tab/trip_detail.png)

 ### Objectives in term of functionality :
- * multi-language (currently English , Japanese, Dutch, Chinese, Indonesian, Turkish and French but please help for others)
+ * multi-language (currently English , Japanese, Dutch, Chinese, Indonesian, Turkish, spanish and French but please help for others)
  * pre-filling of list through questions on what you are planning to do during your trip

 ### Objectives :